Unity-Technologies/TermsOfService/Unity Software Additional Terms.md

 ### 1.1 Use Rights.

-Conditioned upon your compliance with the terms and conditions of this Agreement and payment of all applicable subscription fees, Unity grants you (or your Designated User, defined below) a non-exclusive, non-transferable, royalty-free
-license: (a) to install and execute the executable form of the Unity Software, solely for internal use by a single person to develop your Project Content during the applicable term; and (b) if you are using a version of the Unity Software other than an educational version, to distribute the runtime portion of the Unity Software, on a royalty-free basis, solely as embedded or incorporated into your Project Content and solely to third parties to whom you license or sell your Project Content pursuant to an agreement that is no less protective of Unity and its licensors as this Agreement.
-If you are acting on behalf of a Legal Entity, you may allow affiliated entities or third party contractors who are testing, developing and operating your Project Content on your behalf (each, a “Designated User”), to exercise your rights under 1.1(a) and 1.1(b) on your behalf, in which case you remain responsible for such Designated Users’ compliance with the terms and conditions of the Agreement or any breach thereof, including compliance with the restrictions above.
-Additionally, you may allow distributors who are licensing or selling your Project Content pursuant to an agreement that is no less protective of Unity and its licensors as this Agreement to exercise your rights under 1.1(b) on your behalf.
-You may not otherwise allow third parties to use the rights granted under clauses 1.1(a) and 1.1(b).
+Conditioned upon your compliance with the terms and conditions of this Agreement and payment of all applicable subscription fees, Unity grants you a non-exclusive, non-transferable, royalty-free license: (a) to install and execute the executable form of the authoring environment provided by the Unity Software (the “**Unity Editor**”), solely for internal use by a single person to develop your Project Content during the applicable term (this license is called the “**Unity Editor License**”); and (b) if you are using a version of the Unity Software other than an educational version, to distribute the runtime portion of the Unity Software intended for distribution as an integrated part of your Project Content (the “**Unity Runtime**”), solely as embedded or incorporated into your Project Content, solely to third parties to whom you license or sell your Project Content or who provide you with Third Party Services, in each case pursuant to an agreement that is no less protective of Unity and its licensors than this Agreement (the “**Unity Runtime License**”).
+If you are a Legal Entity, you may allow affiliated entities or third party contractors who are testing, developing and operating your Project Content on your behalf (each, a “**Designated User**”), to exercise your rights under 1.1(a) (Unity Editor License) and 1.1(b) (Unity Runtime License) on your behalf.
+You may allow distributors who are licensing or selling your Project Content and Third Party Service providers providing you a Third Party Service to exercise your rights under 1.1(b) (Unity Runtime License) on your behalf.
+In all cases you remain responsible for your distributor’s, Third Party Service provider’s and Designated Users’ compliance with the terms and conditions of the Agreement or any breach thereof.
+All use of the Unity Software, including any third party exercise of your rights under this paragraph, is subject to this Agreement, including any restrictions set forth below, and you may not otherwise allow third parties to use the rights granted in this Agreement.

 ### 1.2 Copies of Unity Products.

-You (and your Designated Users) may install the Unity Software on both a primary and a secondary computer or operating system, solely for your convenience, but only for use by a single person.
-You may make a single copy of the Unity Software solely for backup or archival purposes.
+You (and your Designated Users) may install the Unity Editor on both a primary and a secondary computer or operating system, solely for your convenience, but only for use by a single person.
+You may make a single copy of the Unity Editor solely for backup or archival purposes.
 For the sake of clarity, you (or your Designated User) may only use one installation at any given time.
-Unity may in its sole discretion authorize you to install the Unity Software on additional computers or operating systems upon deactivation of the Unity Software installed on existing computers.
+Unity may in its sole discretion authorize you to install the Unity Editor on additional computers or operating systems upon deactivation of the Unity Editor installed on existing computers.
+For clarity, in no event may Third Party Service providers directly or indirectly distribute, run or use the Unity Editor so that it is executed on or simulated by the cloud or a remote server and transmitted over the Internet or other network except where they are acting on your behalf as a Designated User in accordance with this Section 1.2.

 ### 1.3 Unity Console Add-on Developer Requirements.